grafana/terraform-provider-grafana/docs/resources/synthetic_monitoring_check.md

 ### Required

 - `job` (String) Name used for job label.
-- `probes` (Set of Number) List of probe location IDs where this target will be checked from.
 - `settings` (Block Set, Min: 1, Max: 1) Check settings.
 Should contain exactly one nested block. (see [below for nested schema](#nestedblock--settings))
 - `target` (String) Hostname to ping.